 (Cryphonectria parasitica).
 Inoculation involved wounding

 the tree and inserting the fungus into the wound.
-Penn State will
+Penn State is

-be able to determine the level of resistance of the tree based on
+able to determine the level of resistance of the tree based on the

-the tree's response to the wound.
-Initial selections of breeding
+tree's response to the wound.
+Initial selections of breeding stock

 was applied to each wound after the fungus had been inserted

 in order to prevent the fungus from drying out, and to prevent